keptn/keptn.github.io/content/home/intro.md

 kep • tn

 Definition of **keptn**
-## an event-based control for (continuous/progressive) delivery and automated operations for cloud-native applications.
+## an event-based control for continuous delivery and automated operations for cloud-native applications.